 |

-In 2021, investment and business activity in Burgas district again remained relatively high.
-The number of non-financial enterprises relative to the population remained at 71 per 1,000 people, second only to the capital district.
-Burgas continues to be among the districts with the highest relative volume of FDI, again ranking third (after the capital and Sofia district) with 5,600 EUR/person.
-There has been an increase in FTA acquisition expenditure per capita, but the output per capita has shrunk to 22,600 BGN.
-Payments made to beneficiaries of EU projects have grown as well, albeit by 30 June 2023 they still remained below the national average levels.
-Within the district, the largest sums were utilized by the municipalities of Primorsko, Sozopol and Malko Tarnovo – over 5,000 BGN/person.
+In 2022, investment and business activity in Burgas district again remained relatively high.
+The number of non-financial enterprises relative to the population was 84 per 1,000 population, second only to the capital district.
+Burgas continues to be among the districts with the highest relative volume of FDI, again ranking third (after the capital and Sofia district) with 5,500 EUR/person.
+Both TFA acquisition expenditure per capita and production value have increased.
+The share of export earnings in net sales revenues has fallen slightly to 26% and for the first time is below the national average of 29%.
+Payments made to beneficiaries of EU projects have grown as well and by 30 June 2024 they came close to the national average levels.
+Within the district, the largest sums were utilized by the municipalities of Primorsko, Sozopol and Malko Tarnovo.

 Number of non-financial companies per 1,000 people (2022) |